-7.7 THE MOTION RECORDER
+5.7 THE MOTION RECORDER

-The Motion Recorder allows the recording of some parameters motions on the fly- in real time.
-Four dedicated tracks containing one parameter motion each are available.
+The Motion Recorder allows recording in real time some parameters motions on the fly.
+Four dedicated tracks containing each one parameter motion are available.
 Those recording curves can be quantized to a MIDI tempo or not.

-The different motion curves can also be "manually" modified thanks to a dedicated editing interface including drawing tools (pen, eraser, curve, lines...)
+The different motion curves can also be "manually" modified thanks to a dedicated edition interface including drawing tools (pen, rubber, curve, lines...)